Editorial

 London and Europe's Best Bars with Live Music

 London's live music scene runs deeper than its surface reputation.
 Ronnie Scott's gets the headlines, but the rooms below it in the pecking order are often where the more interesting nights happen.
-Paris, Vienna, and New Orleans each have institutions worth crossing time zones to experience.
+Paris, New Orleans, and Tokyo each have institutions worth crossing time zones to experience.

 Ronnie Scott's